tonis-io-legacy/tonis-project/README.md

 Documentation
 -------------

-Documentation can be found in the `docs/` subdirectory.
+Full documentation can be found on the [Tonis GitHub page](http://tonis-io.github.io/tonis/) or in the `docs/` subdirectory.